Asice-Cloud/AbstractOnline/README.md

-## Personal  exercise project,used for be mass press test
+## Personal exercise project, a online chat system by Go